 1. Bikes can be difficult for a child to manoeuvre

 Kids bikes should be light enough for the parent to lift and handle easily.
-Generally, an aluminium frame will be lighter than a steel one.
-If you struggle to lift the bike, then think how had it is going to be for your child to control, let alone pedal.
+Generally, an aluminium frame is lighter than a steel one.
+If you struggle to lift the bike, then think how hard it is for your child to control, let alone pedal.

-It’s not just the frame material, but the frame-design that is important too.
+It’s not just the frame material, but the frame-design that is important, too.
 A low step-through frame allows a child to get on and off the bike without difficulty.
 This is particularly important for smaller children who are on balance bikes and first pedal bikes, or for older children who are less confident cyclists.
-We don’t want any falling voer the top tube!
+We don’t want any falling over the top tube!

 2. Choosing the right bike

-As your child becomes a more confident rider, the type of cycling they’re doing and terrain they’re riding on, will dictate the style of bike they need.
-From 20″ wheel and upwards this choice becomes very important.
-Don’t buy them a mountain bike if they’re doing most of their cycling on the road, the suspension just isn’t needed and will mean they will have to cycle harder because of it.
-Likewise, don’t buy a road bike with racing tyres, if they’re going to be riding off road or down the local skate park.
+As your child becomes a more confident rider, the type of cycling they’re doing and terrain they’re riding on will dictate the style of bike they need.
+From the 20″ wheel and upwards, this choice becomes very important.
+Don’t buy them a mountain bike if they’re doing most of their cycling on the road.
+The suspension just isn’t needed.
+With the suspension, kids will have to cycle harder.
+Likewise, don’t buy a road bike with racing tyres if they’re going to be riding off-road or down the local skate park.

 3. What gearing to go for?

 Our smaller kids bikes don’t have gears, as they confuse young riders and just add weight.
-REID advice would be to avoid gears until they reach at least the 20″ wheel size and then only consider them if they’re really necessary, or you’d like them to learn for their first ‘Adult’ bike.
+Reid’s advice would be to avoid gears until they reach at least the 20″ wheel size.
+Also, only consider them if they’re really necessary, or you’d like them to learn for their first ‘Adult’ bike.

 Like gearing and shifters, brake levers also come in different sizes.
-Our kid’s bikes come fitted with scaled-down levers that are ideal for small hands to reach and operate.
-Meaning there will be no problems of stopping when they reach a wall or the lights.
+Reid kids bike ranges come fitted with scaled-down levers that are ideal for small hands to reach and operate.
+Meaning there will be no problems with stopping when they reach a wall or the lights.

-Coaster brakes are found on our smaller kids bikes, and make it easy to slow down or stop, by pedalling backwards, rather than having to use a handlebar brake.
-Some kids (and parents) love coaster brakes, others hate them, so make sure to try them both out and see which suits you and your child best.
+Coaster brakes are found on our smaller kids bikes.
+It’s easy to slow down or stop by pedalling backwards, rather than having to use a handlebar brake.
+Some kids (and parents) love coaster brakes, while others hate them.
+Therefore, make sure to try them both out and see which suits you and your child best.